It's so easy to get caught up in buying nonsense before your little one arrives.

 Bayarjargal is mainly looked after by a rooster, whilst his Mum is out in the field working.

 Hatties parents, are much like the rest of us in North America, she goes to music class once a week, my favourite scene is when the kids are all trying to get out of the room and the parents are sat around in a circle play the instruments.
 (The irony).

 If you have not seen it, you can see the trailer here:

 After you have watched this, go back to your list of things you thought you needed, and see if you still feel you need everything on there.

-I’m curious to know though, what was your ‘couldn’t live without it’ item, and the one item you wished you’d left on the shelf?
+I'm curious to know though, what was your 'couldn't live without it' item, and the one that you felt you wasted the MOST money on.